Indonesian rescue workers ‘racing against time’ in search for dozens in rubble of collapsed school

 $1 for the first 4 weeks*

-The agency said at least six children are alive under the rubble, but the search was made difficult by the slabs of concrete and other unstable, heavy parts of the building.
-Heavy equipment was available but not being used due to concerns that it could cause further collapse.
+Before Wednesday’s rescue, Syafii’s agency said at least six children were alive under the rubble, but the search has been complicated with the slabs of concrete and other parts of the building remaining unstable.
+Heavy equipment is available but is not currently being used due to concerns that could cause further collapse.

-Rescuers have been running oxygen, water and food from narrow gaps to those still trapped under the debris to keep them alive, some of them pinned in place.
+Oxygen, water and food has been sent through narrow gaps to those still trapped under the debris to keep them alive.

 The students were mostly boys in grades seven to 12, between ages 12 and 18.
 Female students were praying in another part of the building and managed to escape, survivors said.

-The prayer hall had been two stories but two more were being added without a permit, according to authorities.
+The prayer hall was two stories high but two more were being added without a permit, according to authorities.
 Police said the old building’s foundation was apparently unable to support two floors of concrete and collapsed during the pouring process.